SFGrenade/SFCore/index.md

 # Welcome to SFCore

-Click "API Documentation" above to view the API docs.
+This is a library for adding custom content to the game.